berkegokmen1/slurm-ssh-compute-node/readme.md

-# How to connect VSCode to slurm compute nodes to use debuggers (in 2 minutes)
+# How to connect VSCode to slurm compute nodes to use debuggers & jupyter notebooks etc. (in 2 minutes)

 ## Why?
 In my research internship, I found out that dealing with slurm login nodes is sometimes a bit painful, especially when it comes to running a debugger etc.